yslianTim/rhbm_gem/docs/developer/architecture/command-architecture.md

 Recommended command shape:

 1. `RegisterCLIOptionsExtend()` binds CLI options to setter functions.
-2. Setters normalize user input and register option-local validation issues when needed.
+2. Setters invalidate any previously prepared state, normalize user input, and register option-local validation issues when needed.
 3. `PrepareForExecution()` resets runtime state, clears command-local data objects, validates cross-field constraints, and performs filesystem preflight for the current option snapshot.
 4. Any option mutation after `PrepareForExecution()` invalidates the prepared state.
 5. `Execute()` is the single public entry point.
 It prepares the command if needed, then calls `ExecuteImpl()`.